 Even though my journey was on a rough, sandy path dappled with pebbles, the waysides added to what might have otherwise been a utilitarian walk from A to B, so that to this day, 30 years later, I can recall the vivid colours of the wild blooms.

-Similarly in my artwork, there are pieces along the way that I enjoyed for and of themselves.
-Perhaps I was not even aware of a “journey” at the time, or a destination, but looking back now with hindsight, I can see that each piece of art was integral to me and my developing identity as an artist.
+Similarly in my artwork, there are pieces along the way that I enjoy for and of themselves.
+Often I am not even aware of a “journey”, or a destination, something that only hindsight can provide.

 These are some of my flowers By the Wayside.